 - Content.
 VR technology is becoming a new boosting factor in creating gaming content.
 Genres like shooters, adventures or simulations, got enhanced thanks to VR.
 The habitual role of a protagonist is gaining more value.

 Now, what about business owners and advertisers?
-Game creators and VR hardware producers targeting Virtual Reality in gaming, and growing demand brings new potential benefits of VR gaming for business.
+Game creators and VR hardware producers targeting Virtual Reality in gaming, and growing demand bring new potential benefits of VR gaming for business.
 These include:

 - New experiences to attract customers.
 VR headsets remain quite expensive still.
 To overcome this, some companies opened VR game clubs or special areas at malls and business centers.
 This approach allows people to get familiar and try out virtual reality games, and as the end-result, potentially lead to more sales